shycopney44/W_S5M1_Project/README.md

   <summary>Click to read</summary>

   ---
+This widget will show a random person from the `people` array along with some data related to the person.

-Select a random person from the `people` array in `data.js`, using `Math.random` for this.
+Start by selecting a random person from the `people` array in `data.js` using `Math.random`.

 Each person has, among other attributes, a `friends` array containing the IDs of some buddies, who also happen to be persons inside the `people` array.

-Use the random person to construct DOM in the following format:
+Use the random person to construct the inside of the friends div in the following format:

 ```html
 <div class="friends widget">